devconcept/multer-gridfs-storage/README.md

 Enable or disable logging.

-By default the module will not output anything.
+By default, the module will not output anything.
 Set this option to `true` to log when the connection is opened, files are stored or an error occurs.
 This is useful when you want to see logging about incoming files.

 If a function is provided it will be called in every log event with two arguments `err` y `log` with the error or